jonlpersson/ed-latimore/site/_drafts/my-favorite-quotes-from-viktor-frankls-mans-search-for-meaning.md

 "These former prisoners often say, “We dislike talking about our experiences.
 No explanations are needed for those who have been inside, and the others will understand neither how we felt then nor how we feel now.”"

+---

+“There are things which must cause you to lose your reason or you have none to lose.”

+---

+"An abnormal reaction to an abnormal situation is normal behavior."

 ## Survival mentality in the concentration camps

 "But the desperately ill received no medicine.
 It would not have helped, and besides, it would have deprived those for whom there was still some hope."